sribeiro/Getting-and-Cleaning-Data-Course-Project/README.md

 - summarization was done using data.table specific syntax by setting **j** = lapply(.SD, mean) and **by** = .(subject, activity). **.SD** contains the subset of data resulting from each grouping step minus the grouping columns/variables.

 ### Data description
-The variables in the data X are sensor signals measured with waist-mounted smartphone from 30 subjects.
+The variables in the data X are sensor signals measured with waist-mounted smartphone from several subjects.
 The variable in the data Y indicates the activity type the subjects were engaging while recording.

 ### Code explaination
 1. Load all files containing recordings, feature names and activity labels.